 The Bridge in Popular CultureThe Brooklyn Bridge has been, and continues to be, a popular cultural icon.
 The structure has been featured in numerous movies, including "Deep Impact", "Gangs of New York", and most recently, "The Fantastic Four".
 The bridge has also been the subject of an extensive Ken Burns documentary, shown on PBS television and a best-selling non-fiction work by David McCullough.
 The bridge has inspired some of the great artists of the 19th and 20th century, including Walt Whitman, Frank Lloyd Wright, Hart Crane, and Georgia O'Keefe.

 Visiting Brooklyn BridgeThe Brooklyn Bridge continues to be as vital as when it first opened 120 years ago.
 The bridge today has six traffic lanes as well as a center lane reserved for pedestrians and cyclists.
-Passage is free and the walk across takes about 20 minutes (without stopping to admire the spectacular views of the city and nearby Ellis and Liberty Islands).
+Passage is free and the walk across takes about 20 minutes (without stopping to admire the spectacular views of the city and nearby Ellis Island and Liberty Island).
 Over 145,000 vehicles, 5000 pedestrians, and 2500 cyclists cross the bridge each day.
 No busses or trucks are allowed on the bridge.
 At the base of the bridge, on the Manhattan side, is a 70-acre park, whose facilities include a large indoor recreation center, multiple restaurants, a hotel, and a 1.3-mile riverfront promenade.
 Be sure to view the bridge in the evening.
 Since the 1980s, the Brooklyn Bridge has been illuminated nightly, showing off its stylish, graceful, and historic lines.

 Address: Brooklyn Bridge, New York, NY 10038 (between the city of Brooklyn and Lower Manhattan)